Math and Middle School Articles to Get You Thinking

 A unit price tells consumers how much a product costs for each 1 unit.
 It divides the full price of the item by the size of the packaging.
 For example, a 16-ounce bottle of shampoo costing $5.99 would have a unit price of 37 cents per ounce.

 Because the same product can be sold in several different sizes, a unit price is a better way to compare whether a giant bottle of shampoo is really a good deal compared to a smaller one.

 Retailers already list unit prices in stores, but they're harder to find online.

-The New York attorney general’s office said that 19 states and District of Columbia have some type of unit pricing requirement.
-Nw York la requires that large retail stores clearly display the price per unit of measurement for most types of food, cleaning and paper products, pet food and over the counter medications.
+The New York attorney general's office said that 19 states and District of Columbia have some type of unit pricing requirement.
+New York requires that large retail stores clearly display the price per unit of measurement for most types of food, cleaning and paper products, pet food and over the counter medications.
 But before this initiative, unit pricing information online was rare.
 Among large retailers, full availability of unit pricing was limited to online grocer Peapod.

 AMY SCHUMR GIVES 1,020% TIP TO PETER'S CLAM BAR WAITER

 Rockville Centre-raised comedian Amy Schumer surprised a waiter at Peter's Clam Bar in Island Park last week with a $500 tip.